 After clearly listing each task, assign deadlines, which will guide you in prioritizing tasks.
 With the dates in mind, some tasks may need to be pushed forward, while others can wait.

-How often this time management process should be done depends on the application and circumstances.
-There is no rule for this.
-For some reviewing and updating once a week is adequate.
+How often you should perform this time management process depends on the application and circumstances.
+There are no strict rules regarding this.
+Some find that reviewing and updating once a week is sufficient.

-In other cases, the workload and nature of activities call for a daily update.
-Whatever regime is chosen, the key is to continuously set aside a specific time for this activity.
-This ensures continuity of activities.
+In other situations, the workload and the nature of your activities may require a daily update.
+Regardless of the frequency you choose, the crucial point is to consistently allocate a specific time for this activity.
+This guarantees the continuity of your tasks and activities.

 A different way of using the matrix is by making a weekly assessment.
 This requires six blank matrices, one for each workday, and one for the weekend.